View Categories

 • There is a severe lack of accessibility to core public services.

-• The public spending across core services stays at a dismal percentage of GDP (1 – 2%).
+• Public spending across core services stays at a dismal percentage of GDP (1 – 2%).
 Though institutions have been erected but quality is uneven.

-• Malnutrition and undernourishment has been prevalent in society among marginalized sections especially among adolescent girls.
+• Malnutrition and undernourishment have been prevalent in society among marginalized sections, especially among adolescent girls.

 • Low agriculture growth, low quality employment growth, low human development, rural-urban divides, gender and social inequalities, and regional disparities etc. are the problems for the nation